 The backgrounds are also on point

 The Mangaka definitely put in a huge effort into creating the distinct personality of the characters.
-Even if the quintuplets look alike, their difference in personalities never seize to amaze me as to how they flow from chapter to another chapter.
+Even if the quintuplets look alike, their difference in personalities never seizes to amaze me as to how they flow from chapter to another chapter.
 Their actions, purpose, and motivation are so clear to the point the I feel like they are real.

 When I first know this manga, it was updated to chapter 56.
 I have no problem binge read those chapters in the early morning from 7:30 am to lunch time.
 Then, whenever the manga is being updated, I naturally just click to read. <3